Monday newsletters always feature top 10 travel lists to inspire.

 IMHO, Oman is the most hauntingly beautiful country in the Middle East.
 It’s a shame that recent events in the world have caused anxiety for tourists and particularly (understandably) to the Middle East.
 However, Oman is a perfectly safe country, located in a turbulent region, and should be on your bucket list.
 Its grandiose landscapes and fascinating culture have inspired myths, legends and dreams that still take hold of the imagination.
 Oman has spectacular mountains, lonely deserts, idyllic beaches, picturesque villages, and elusive wildlife.
 A welcome and authentic respite for the modernism of its popular neighbour, the United Arab Emirates, Oman still offers a sense of the oriental spirit of 1001 nights with its low-key profile tourism profile.
 Now is the time to immerse yourself in the mysterious beauty of Oman, because the country gears up to attract much more tourists, with the opening of a new airport, a large conference center and a string of new hotels.

-Jumeirah at Saraya Bandar Jissah is currently under development and is expected to open next year (2017).
-The resort will have two wings, one consisting of 206 rooms and the other of 112 rooms, located in the picturesque cove of Bandar Jissah, near Qantab, nestled between the Hajar Mountains and the Gulf of Oman, close to Muscat.
-The overall development will include a 1,200 square metres Talise Spa, a dive centre, a wide range of sports and leisure facilities, a selection of restaurants, bars and cafes and a kids club.
-The resort forms part of a larger development that includes 300 high-end residential townhouses and villas, taking advantage of some of the most beautiful, unspoilt coastline in the Middle East.
+Jumeirah at Saraya Bandar Jissah is currently under development and is expected to open next year (2019).
+Consisting of two wings – one with 206 rooms and one with 112 rooms – the resort will be located in the picturesque cove of Bandar Jissah, near Qantab, nestled between the Hajar Mountains and the Gulf of Oman, close to Muscat.
+The overall development will include a luxurious Talise Spa, a dive centre, a wide range of sports and leisure facilities, a selection of restaurants, bars and cafes ,and a kids club.
+The resort will be part of a larger development that includes 300 high-end residential townhouses and villas, taking advantage of some of the most beautiful, unspoilt coastline in the Middle East.

 - Hotel website: not yet available